 Thankfully, there are incredible tools today to help you eliminate interview scheduling almost entirely.
 That’s right, you can get those 10 hours back to focus on what really matters rather than wasting time on clerical work and scheduling.

-Self-guided interviews are excellent for eliminating scheduling so you can get straight to screening.
+Virtual interviews are excellent for eliminating scheduling so you can get straight to screening.
 Simply record your end of the interview, and send it out to your selected candidates.
 This allows recruiters to interview candidates 24/7 without ever having to work around someone else’s schedule.
 However, this method is distinct from live interviews.
 Phone screening interview questions must be carefully selected and free of ambiguity.

 This list is by no means exhaustive.
-Just like any other phone screening questions, self-guided interviews can be tailored to your company and industry.
+Just like any other phone screening questions, virtual interviews can be tailored to your company and industry.
 The only caveat is that it should be to the point.
 A long and convoluted question can leave room for doubt in a format where a candidate would normally ask for clarification but can’t.
 As such, take particular care when designing your own screening questions.

 Hiring for high-volume roles is a remarkably daunting task.
 Whereas hiring for a single role may mean screening up to 250 candidates, high-volume recruitment can receive hundreds of applications a day.
 If you were to use the traditional approach and schedule individual interviews manually, that would represent thousands of hours of work better spent actually screening candidates.
 This is where an asynchronous interview shines.